Investors

 The defense industry has high demands on material properties since products are subject to extreme stress.
 Current manufacturing processes for defense materials often rely on global supply chains, including imports from suppliers and subcontractors located in countries that, for geopolitical reasons, are now considered unsuitable to be part of the supply chain.

-As a result, there is a growing trend in the market to turn to companies established in nearby countries for outsourcing and supplier relationships, a practice known as “near-shoring.”
+As a result, there is a growing trend in the market to turn to companies established regionally for outsourcing and supplier relationships, a practice known as “near-shoring.”

-The total global investments in defense is expected to increase from USD 616 billion in 2024 to USD 772 billion in 2028, at a compound annual growth rate of 5.8%3.
-The use of additive manufacturing in the defense industry is increasing rapidly, with a usage rate expected to reach 19% by 20354.
-The U.S. Department of Defense is expected to invest approximately USD 414 million in research for additive manufacturing in 20255.
+The use of additive manufacturing in the defense industry is increasing rapidly, with an adoption rate expected to reach 19% by 20356.
+The US Department of Defense is expected to invest approximately USD 414 million in research for additive manufacturing in 20257.

-Freemelt has several collaborations within the defense industry, with companies including Saab, and industrial companies in the U.S.
+Copper and tungsten are important materials in the defense industry due to properties such as high heat resistance and penetration capability.
+Freemelt has several collaborations within the defense industry, with companies including Saab Dynamics and industrial companies in the US.

 Renewable energy

-The total global investments in the energy sector are expected to increase from USD 300 billion in 2024 to USD 500 billion in 2030, with an average annual growth rate of 7.4%7.
-Furthermore, total investments in fusion energy in 2024 amounted to USD 7.1 billion8.
-The development has been mainly driven by large projects in fusion research, but also by larger investments made by private players such as Commonwealth Fusion.
+The fusion energy market is growing rapidly, and the number of commercial fusion companies has doubled in the last five years.
+Three of those have amassed more than USD 1 billion in investments.
+Furthermore, total investments in fusion energy until 2025 amounted to USD 9.8 billion9.
+The development has been mainly driven by large projects in fusion research, but also by larger investments made by private players such as Commonwealth Fusion Systems.

 Freemelt’s research machine, Freemelt® ONE, is designed for research and development, offering flexibility across various metals and applications.
 Most of the machines sold are used for tungsten development.
-Freemelt has established collaborations in tungsten and fusion energy with leading institutions, including the University of Wisconsin, UK Atomic Energy Authority (UKAEA), Idaho National Laboratory, University of Birmingham, and University of Sheffield, along with several other partners and customers in the field.
+Freemelt has established collaborations in tungsten and fusion energy with leading institutions, including the University of Wisconsin, UK Atomic Energy Authority (UKAEA), University of Birmingham, and University of Sheffield, along with several other partners and customers in the field.
+Furthermore, UKAEA has invested in Freemelt’s industrial printer, eMELT®, to expand and accelerate the adoption of 3D printed parts in fusion applications.

-Additive manufacturing has been used in the medical technology industry for over a decade, making it the sector with the highest adoption rate of AM for serial production.
-One application that already is serial produced through AM is orthopedic implants made of titanium.
-Additive manufacturing is often used for such production as it enables additive production of materials that mimic the connective tissue in the human bone structure.
+Additive manufacturing has been used in the MedTech industry close to 20 years, making it the sector with the highest adoption rate of AM for serial production.
+One application that is already in serial production through AM is orthopedic implants made of titanium.
+Additive manufacturing is often used for such production as it enables additive manufacturing of materials that mimic the connective tissue in the human bone structure, improving bone ingrowth.

-The global market for medical implants is one of the major target markets for Freemelt, and demand for AM produced products is expected to increase.
-Freemelt has established collaborations with two global manufacturers of orthopedic implants (Original Equipment Manufacturers, “OEM“).
+The global market of orthopedic implants is expected to grow from USD 55 billion in 2024 to USD 86 billion in 2032, with a CAGR of 5%10.
+The market for 3D printed implants is expected to grow from USD 1.7 billion in 2024 to USD 6.6 billion in 2033, with a CAGR of 16% during 2025-203311.
+The global market for orthopedic implants is one of the major target markets for Freemelt, and demand for AM produced products is expected to increase.
+Freemelt has established collaborations with two global manufacturers of orthopedic implants (Original Equipment Manufacturers, ”OEM”).

-With a complete product and service offering, Freemelt is well positioned to meet the increased demand in its focus segments, defense, energy and medical technology
+With a complete product and service offering, Freemelt is well positioned to meet the increased demand in its focus segments, defense, energy and MedTech technology